 Another use of a remortgage is to withdraw cash from the value of your property (often referred to as equity release).
 This is done by taking out a larger loan than what is currently owed, paying off the old debt and keeping the excess funds.
 This money, which is tax-free, can then be used to clear debts, fund home improvements or finance major events such as a wedding.
 It is important to have an idea of what you want to spend the money on and how much it will cost so you know how much extra to borrow.
 Getting the numbers right is important as you don't want to be paying interest on a larger loan that you may not have needed.

-3. Can you afford to remortgage and will you save money?
+3) Can you afford to remortgage and will you save money?

 However, the rate is only one aspect to think of when getting a new mortgage.
 There may also be product and legal fees associated with the remortgage product and your bank or mortgage broker could also charge an advice fee.
 It is therefore worth comparing the overall costs of a remortgage by looking at both the rate and the fees involved.

-4. Seek professional advice
+4) Seek professional advice

 A mortgage adviser can talk you through how various types of product work and how they fit with your needs and lifestyle as well as the various fees and costs.
 Your current lender may have special offers but remember they, as with other banks or building societies, will only be pushing their own products.
 This risks missing out on other deals across the rest of the mortgage market.

 Brokers will also have specialist insight into the lenders that are most likely to approve a remortgage based on your circumstances.
-Rather than trawling through bank branches, websites or visiting the office of a mortgage broker, you could complete the whole process online using an online specialist.
-Firms such as Habito, Trussle and Mojo provide online mortgage advice that aims to speed up the application process by combining technology and regulated brokers.
+Rather than trawling through bank branches, websites or visiting the office of a mortgage broker, you could complete the whole process using an online specialist.
+Firms such as Habito*, Trussle and Mojo Mortgages provide online mortgage advice that aims to speed up the application process by combining technology and regulated brokers.
 For example, Habito’s technology tracks every mortgage deal from more than 90 lenders in seconds by linking up with mortgage calculators on other lender websites and using its experts’ own market knowledge.

 Habito is able to quickly scan the market based on your requirements and will come up with the best product (based on its algorithm) and therefore the most likely to receive an agreement in principle.
 You then confirm your requirements over the phone with a mortgage adviser and upload all documents such as proof of identification and income to a secure Habito dashboard.
 In contrast, a bank or high street mortgage broker may expect you to complete documents and send them via post, which can be more time consuming and less secure.

-5. Apply for the mortgage
+5) Apply for the mortgage

 It has become increasingly difficult to get a mortgage since the introduction of the Mortgage Market Review in 2014, with lenders imposing stricter affordability assessments and stress testing.
 This may make it harder to get a mortgage if your circumstances have changed and your income is harder to prove since you last secured a mortgage.

 The more organised you can be, the easier and faster your application should be.
-Banks will want to see around three months of bank statements and payslips that prove your income and outgoings.
+Banks will want to see around three months' bank statements and payslips that prove your income and outgoings.
 You will also need to provide your latest mortgage statement or your existing lender may need to send a redemption statement so the new provider knows how much needs to be repaid.
 The new lender will also arrange a valuation of your property to see if the loan-to-value fits in with its lending criteria.

 Before you apply you should make sure there are no anomalies on your credit report that could harm your application.
 Be aware that evidence of multiple applications may harm your credit rating and so it is worth ensuring your finances are up to scratch so that you have a good chance of being approved before starting an official application.

-You will need to provide a start date for your remortgage, which will usually be the day after any ERCs expire and will also depend on all conveyancing – the legal checking of mortgage and identification documents, as well the transfer of the debt – being passed and completed.
+You will need to provide a start date for your remortgage, which will usually be the day after any Early Repayment Charges (ERC) expire and will also depend on all conveyancing – the legal checking of mortgage and identification documents, as well as the transfer of the debt – being passed and completed.
 The whole remortgage process can take up to two months or longer for more complicated cases, so that needs to be taken into account if you are coming to the end of a deal.